glu10/trough/README.md

 Displaying linked content can be done through scraping, but scraping rules break and can't possibly be comprehensive.
 What's an RSS reader to do?
 Assume an advanced user and cede control.

 #### Isn't just using a browser easier?
 For one or two stories absolutely, but habitually checking sites becomes tiresome.

 #### When will Trough be usable?
-Hopefully by the end of ~~December 2015~~ January 2016.
-This prediction will be updated if things change.

-**Update:** Apologies for the delay of the prediction, my busy November set things back and I want to take the time to program things correctly.
-Core functionality is already present, but it is a little rough around the edges.
-If you want to run things yourself, place all the python files in a single directory and run trough.py.
-Note that the program stores a preferences file at ~/.config/trough/preferences.json
+"Certainly eventually."
+I'm going to see this project to fruition because this is a program I have been wishing for personally and use, but I don't want to set hard dates anymore because my schedule has been in flux.
+Core functionality is present, but filtration and batch fetch are still missing.
+Beyond that, there are still some rough spots that need fixing.
+I added a TODO file to keep track of things I have noticed to make task selection easier for anyone wanting to contribute.

 #### When will Trough be stable?
 Let's get to usable first.

+## Installing/Running

+#### Dependency Installation
+You can use pip or your distribution's repositories.

+Here are instructions for some distributions:

+**Arch:** `sudo pacman -S python-gobject python-feedparser python-beautifulsoup4 python-requests`

+**Debian/Ubuntu:** `sudo apt-get install python3-gi python3-feedparser python3-bs4 python3-requests`

+**Fedora:** `sudo yum install pygobject3 python3-feedparser python3-beautifulsoup4 python3-requests`

+Trough itself has to be downloaded or pulled from GitHub.

+#### Running
+`cd` to the directory where you stored Trough's source files and run `python3 trough.py`.
+Note that the program stores a preferences file at ~/.config/trough/preferences.json.

+If the program fails to start then you are likely just missing a dependency.
+If it used to work but git pull broke it, I probably changed something with the preferences (sorry) and you need to delete your old preferences file.

+If you encounter a different problem feel free to open an issue and I'll do my best to help you out.